A26arpitaAgarwal/Calculator/README.md

 2. Click on the digit buttons to input numbers.
 3. Click on the operator buttons (+, -, *, /) to perform calculations.
 4. Click the "Del" button to reset the input and output fields.
-5. You Can also use the link to browse the calculator:
+5. You Can also use the link to browse the calculator: https://a26arpitaagarwal.github.io/Calculator.github.io/

 ## Project Structure

 The project structure is organized as follows:
-- `index.html`: The main HTML file containing the structure and content of the calculator.
+- `index.html`: The main HTML file containing the structure and content of the calculator, it also includes the inline css with styles.
-- `css/`: Contains the `styles.css` file for styling the calculator.
 - `README.md`: The documentation you are currently reading.

 ## Contributing